Nightwalker2005/Mood-Detection-Classification-Project/README.md

 # Mood-Detection-Classification-Project

 A real-time facial mood detector.
-It finds faces in a webcam feed, classifies each face's mood into one of three groups — **Positive**, **Negative**, or **Neutral** — and displays the result with a confidence score.
+It finds faces in a webcam feed or uploaded image, classifies each face's mood into one of three groups — **Positive**, **Negative**, or **Neutral** — and displays the result with a confidence score.

 ## How It Works

 The system runs a two-stage pipeline on each video frame:

-1. **Face detection** (`src/face_detection.py`) — uses OpenCV's Haar Cascade classifier to locate faces and crop them out of the frame.
+1. **Face detection** (`src/face_detection.py`) — uses DeepFace's YuNet detector to locate faces and crop them out of the frame.
 2. **Mood classification** (`src/predict.py`) — passes each cropped face to DeepFace's pre-trained emotion model, which returns seven emotion scores.
 These are folded into three groups, and the strongest group is reported with its confidence.

 The entry point (`src/app.py`) ties the two stages together and draws the labeled results onto the live video.